coreos/tectonic-forum/README.md

 #### Tectonic Installer Progress file

 Click the *Save progress* button at the top right corner of any Installer screen to download a snapshot of install configuration and progress.
-A JSON-formatted file named `tectonic-progress` will be written beneath the browser's default download path.
+A JSON-formatted file named `tectonic-progress` will be written beneath the browser's download path.
 Including the Progress file from a failed installation can assist troubleshooting.
+Attach the Progress file to the corresponding Issue in this repository.

 Before sending a Progress file, ensure that the potentially sensitive values of the following keys are removed or obscured from the Progress file: